 Minimizes Serious Falls

-This is the percent of patients who have had a fall which caused major injury.
+This indicates the percentage of residents that have had a fall leading to severe injury.

 Minimizes Urinary Tract Infections